Allogenic Stem Cell Therapy for Muscular Dystrophy in India

 4. Myotonic Dystrophy:

-• This is the most common adult form of MD and is characterized by muscle weakness, myotonia (delayed muscle relaxation), and other systemic effects such as heart problems and cataracts.
-It is caused by a mutation in the DMPK gene.
+Adult-Myotonic Dystrophy is the commonest of the MD adult types, and it is mainly characterized by muscle weakness, myotonia (delayed muscle relaxation), and other systemic changes such as heart problems and cataracts.
+This disease results from a mutation in the DMPK gene.

 5. Facioscapulohumeral Muscular Dystrophy (FSHD):

-The advantage of allogenic stem cells is that they can be sourced from healthy donors, thus enabling therapy for patients who are not candidates for autologous (self-derived) stem cell treatment.
-In muscular dystrophy, the goal is for the donor stem cells to engraft in the muscle tissue, differentiate into healthy muscle cells, and restore muscle function.
+Allogenic stem cells, the benefit of which is that they can be taken from healthy donors, thus allowing the patients therapy who are not suitable for the autologous (self-derived) stem cell treatment, in muscular dystrophy, is the donor stem cells to implant in the muscle tissue, differentiate into the healthy ones, and restore the muscle function.

 Mechanisms of Action in Muscular Dystrophy Treatment